bing1980/Pro-Git/Chapter 2 - Git Basics.md

 ### Skipping the Staging Area
 Adding the **-a** option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the git add part:
-**$ git commit -a -m 'added new benchmarks'**
+**$ git commit -a -m "added new benchmarks"**
 > [master 83e38c7] added new benchmarks
 > 1 file changed, 5 insertions(+), 0 deletions(-)

 Notice how you don’t have to run git add on the CONTRIBUTING.md file in this case before you commit.
-That’s because the -a flag includes all changed files.
+That’s because the **-a flag includes all changed files**.
 ### Removing Files
+To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
+The **git rm command** does that, and also removes the file from your working directory so you don’t see it as an untracked file the next time around.
+**$ git rm PROJECTS.md**
+> rm 'PROJECTS.md'
+**$ git status**
+> On branch master
+Your branch is up-to-date with 'origin/master'.
+Changes to be committed:
+(use "git reset HEAD <file>..." to unstage)
+deleted: PROJECTS.md

+You may want to keep the file on your hard drive but not have Git track it anymore: